cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure 6: Queue initialization*

-This queue is shared and used by children threads.
+This queue is shared and used by child threads.

 The parent thread will recursively crawl through directories and enqueue the file names it finds to the head of the queue.
-The children threads will start dequeuing them at the tail of the queue to begin encryption.
+The child threads will start dequeuing them at the tail of the queue to begin encryption.

 ![alt text](/uploads/babukv3_5.PNG)